SteveJustin1963/tec-AT5000/README.md

 ![](https://github.com/SteveJustin1963/tec-AT5000/blob/master/pics/mpad1.png)

-Here we will use a combination of software and hardware to create a telephone autodialler that is inspired by the AT-5000 auto dialer from the Simpsons.
-The software will come from various sources, including issue TE14's software "Dialer," and we will use hardware from the TE-Dial-Alarm-2.
-We will also incorporate some ASM (assembly language) and MINT code in the process of hacking these components together.
+We will use a combination of software and hardware to create a telephone autodialler that is inspired by the AT-5000 auto dialer from the Simpsons.
+The software will come from various sources, including;
+- issue TE14's software "Dialer,"
+- and we will use hardware from the TE-Dial-Alarm-2.
+- also incorporate some ASM (assembly language) and MINT code in the process of hacking these components together.

 ## Let shoose AT5000 - Power dialer plus
-need to decide what features and we will select and decide how to combine them.
+see wiki. need to decide what features and we will select and decide how to combine them.

 - indicators:
   - play, record, dial, redial, power = tec1 LEDS